20,000 Leagues Under the Sea: Submarine Voyage: Ride experience

-With a final push to the surface, the Nautilus would clear the caverns of the dangerous squid, and enter the safety of the tropical lagoon, on its way towards the dock.
+With a final push to the surface, the Nautilus cleared the caverns of the dangerous squid, and enter the safety of the tropical lagoon, on its way towards the dock.

 Closure

 Though the attraction was a guest favorite and remained popular throughout its existence, it was expensive to maintain, as well as having a low hourly loading capacity for an attraction of its size and expense.
 It was closed on September 5, 1994, without advance notice, for what was outwardly termed a temporary maintenance period.
-The ride was set to reopen in the summer of 1996, but in April of the same year, the closure was officially made permanent.
-Despite the closure, the attraction had a narrated slideshow topic in the 1996 application The Walt Disney World Explorer and its 1998 Second Edition release; it was the only closed attraction to be a full topic in the application and thus was referred to in the past tense in narration.
+The ride was set to reopen in the summer of 1996, but in April 1996, the closure was officially made permanent.
+Despite the closure, the attraction had a narrated slideshow topic in the 1996 application The Walt Disney World Explorer and its 1998 Second Edition release.
+It was the only closed attraction to be a full topic in the application and thus was referred to in the past tense in narration.

-Post-closure, several vehicles were left stationary in the lagoon and by the dock, before the entire fleet was eventually pulled from the attraction in 1996.
-The submarines were regularly moved around to different locations in Walt Disney World backstage for several years, until eventually being stripped and buried in a landfill in 2004.
-Three of the vehicles were saved from the fleet's demise.
-Two were shipped to be sunk in the snorkeling lagoon at Castaway Cay, Disney's private island.
-Here, the two submarines were placed in various areas of the snorkeling lagoon and covered with cargo netting to help sea life and microbial corrosion cling to them.
-As of 2008, only one of those two Nautilus submarines still exists, but both its wheelhouse and dorsal fin have been destroyed by hurricane weather.
-The third submarine was first moved to queue for the backlot tour at Disney's Hollywood Studios, but was eventually moved to an empty lot.
-When the tour was still open, it could be seen next to some props from Star Wars or Pirates of the Caribbean.
-When the tour closed, the submarine was put in storage, but it has been taken out and displayed at various Disney events, still in fairly good condition.
+Post-closure, several vehicles were left stationary in the lagoon and by the dock, before the entire fleet was pulled from the attraction in 1996.
+The submarines were regularly moved around to different locations in Walt Disney World backstage for several years, until being stripped and buried in a landfill in 2004.
+Two of the vehicles were saved from the fleet's demise.
+They were shipped to be sunk in the snorkeling lagoon at Castaway Cay, Disney's private island.
+Here, the submarines were placed in and around the snorkeling lagoon and covered with cargo netting to help sea life cling to them.

+Today, only one of those two submarines still exist, one of which was destroyed by hurricane weather.
+A third submarine was a shell made from the original subs and it was found in the special effects water tank of the backlot tour at Disney's Hollywood Studios from 1991 until c.2000, when the tank was rethemed to Pearl Harbor.
+The sub was removed and moved to an empty lot backstage.
+Today, it is in storage but is taken out and displayed at Disney events, still in good condition.

-The lagoon remained as a scenic viewpoint (and was renamed "Ariel's Grotto", complete with a King Triton spouting statue) until 2004, when the water was drained and the sets and infrastructure were demolished.
+The lagoon remained as a scenic viewpoint, and was renamed "Ariel's Grotto", complete with a King Triton spouting statue until 2004, when the water was drained and the sets and infrastructure were demolished.
 Pooh's Playful Spot was built where the attraction formerly stood and operated between 2005 and 2010 before making way for the Seven Dwarfs Mine Train as part of the Fantasyland Expansion.
-However, the exterior to The Little Mermaid: Ariel's Undersea Adventure contains a silhouette of the Nautilus in a rock wall and the tiki bar Trader Sam's Grog Grotto at Disney's Polynesian Village Resort serves a cocktail called the "Nautilus" which is itself served in a stylized drinking vessel resembling the submarine.
+The exterior to The Little Mermaid: Ariel's Undersea Adventure contains a silhouette of the Nautilus in a rock wall and the tiki bar Trader Sam's Grog Grotto at Disney's Polynesian Village Resort serves a cocktail called the "Nautilus" which is served in a stylized drinking vessel resembling the submarine.